Adama Coulibaly (footballer, born 2005)

-Adama Gemmell Coulibaly (ߊߘߊߡߊ ߞߎߟߌߓߊߟߌ, /bm/; born 20 January 2005) is a New Zealand professional footballer who plays as a midfielder or defender for A-League club Auckland FC.
+Adama Mahamadou Gemmell-Coulibaly (ߊߘߊߡߊ ߞߎߟߌߓߊߟߌ, /bm/; born 20 January 2005) is a New Zealand footballer who plays as a midfielder or defender for Northern League club Auckland United.

 Club career

+Auckland FC

-Coulibaly signed for Auckland FC on 20 June 2024, ahead of their inaugural season.
+On 20 June 2024, Coulibaly signed for Auckland FC as one of the club's first six scholarship players ahead of their inaugural season.

+Coulibaly made his debut in a 1–0 defeat to Perth Glory.
+During the match, he was shown a red card in the 93rd minute after tripping Joel Anasmo, denying a goalscoring opportunity and marking the first red card in the club's history.

+In his second season at the club, Coulibaly was made available for Auckland FC's OFC Professional League squad in their inaugural campaign.
+Coulibaly made his OFC debut on 12 April 2026 in a 3–2 victory over South Melbourne as an 87th minute substitute.

+On 4 June 2026, Auckland FC announced Coulibaly's departure following the conclusion of his scholarship contract.

+Auckland United

+On 20 June 2026, Coulibaly was first revealed as a substitute for Auckland United's Northern League fixture against Eastern Suburbs.

 International career

 Born in New Zealand, Coulibaly is of Malian descent and holds dual-citizenship.
 On 14 June 2024, Coulibaly was named in the New Zealand U20 for the 2024 OFC U-19 Men's Championship.
 He made his debut on 6 July 2024 against New Caledonia.

 Coulibaly was named as part of the 21-player New Zealand U20 squad for the 2025 FIFA U-20 World Cup that took place in Chile from September to October 2025.
 Coulibaly made one appearance in the tournament, with New Zealand exiting after the conclusion of the group stage.